Cerebellum-Network/SolaFan/README.md

-# SolaFan
+# SolaFans

-## Bring the Future Of Media to Web3
+## Bring the Future Of Web3 Media to Solana

-All-in-1 Artist Web3 Media Platform on Solana
+We are building this All-in-1 Artist Web3 Media Platform, fully integrated on Solana, to showcase how the power of decentralized data can change the game for artists and fans.
+We are enabling the following key features:

-- Easily Publish & Sell Content NFT embedded Anywhere (decentralize Spotify/Patreon)
+- Artists Can Easily Publish & Sell Content NFT embedded Anywhere (e.g. decentralize Spotify/Patreon)
-- NFT purchase -> custody > Permissioned content stream (decentralized AWS/CloudFlare)
+- Fans NFT's are seamlessly purchased -> custody'd -> NFT-Permissioned content stream direct from one of our decentralized data clouds  (decentralized AWS/CloudFlare)
-- Realtime Fan Insights > Manage Event Access (decentralize ticketmasters/eventbrite) - WIP
+- Realtime Fan Insights > Rewards Fans with Exclusive Event/Experience Access (decentralize Ticketmaster/Eventbrite) - WIP

 ## Added Solana Support Into Our Existing Tech Stack